wemake-services/wemake-vue-template/template/docs/template/docker.md

    Like: `now.sh`, `gh-pages`, `heroku` or so on.
    If so, do not hesitate to do it

-4. Do I really need to scale my server side rendering?
+4. Do I really need to scale my server-side rendering?
 If not, use `yarn start`

 All in all: if you have some complex private frontend with server-side rendering and complex infrastructure,